 When the real rock musicians enter the fray, the film suddenly finds its feet.
 During Sonny Boy Williamson’s Eyesight to the Blind – the first actual “rock” track – Eric Clapton is The Hawker Priest, The Who his acolytes, with Crazy Arthur Brown giving communion, under the graven image of Marilyn Munroe.
 Oh, sweet Blasphemy, how I love you so!

-An indefinable verve is captured onscreen when real musicians mime their own instruments and vocals, which actors-playing-musicians could never hope to achieve: Entwistle’s fingers clearly ravage the bass fretboard, as Townshend smacks down his Les Paul and Clapton bleeds the blues.
+An indefinable verve is captured onscreen when real musicians mime their own instruments and vocals, which actors-playing-musicians could never hope to achieve: John Entwistle’s fingers clearly ravage the bass fretboard, as Townshend (composer, guitarist and The Who’s lodestar) smacks down his Les Paul, as Clapton bleeds the blues.

-Tina Turner burns it down with her crazy-eyed killer Acid Queen and Elton John (in arguably the best re-arranged song for the movie) plies his big-booted crazy flipper fingers in Pinball Wizard.
+Tina Turner burns it down with her crazy-eyed killer Acid Queen and Elton John plies his big-booted trade as the Pinball Wizard (arguably the best re-arranged song for the movie, his own band at the time re-recording Townshend’s song in their own inimitable fashion, substituting piano arpeggios for strummed chords in the song’s key riffs, giving it flight with crazy flipper fingers).
 Jack Nicholson is the suave doctor with eyes a-sparkle for Tommy’s mother (and who the hell let him sing as well?!).
 And Keith Moon eats riotous scenery as a leering lecher at Tommy’s Holiday Camp.
 But it is when Roger Daltrey opens his mouth as the adult Tommy that the film finds its wings as a bird of prey.

 In his first onscreen role, The Who’s lead singer, Daltrey – whose vocal timbre and awe-inspiring, full-bodied delivery simply bespeaks rock superstardom – single-handedly elevates the film from an average musical to a legendary rock opera.
 With his deaf-dumb-blind portrayal as convincing as any seasoned actor’s, as soon as that shirt comes off, he is the personification of Rock God.
 Thirty years after the film’s release, his tousle-haired, bare-chested, tight-panted visage is still simultaneously an icon of rock rebelliousness and as physically close to a Jesus figure as any simulacrum of Christ.